Connecting Flights and Transit at Manila Airport

 If your flights are on one ticket, your baggage may be checked through and you may receive all boarding passes at your origin airport.

-Same terminal: around 2 hours is usually okay if you are already checked through.
+Same terminal: around 2 hours works if you are already checked through.

 Different terminals: allow at least 3 hours.
 Plan for the terminal transfer in addition to international check-in, immigration, and security.